Manamadurai: Etymology

-The Name Manamadurai is said to be derived from Vanara Veera Madurai, As mentioned in the epic Ramayana, Lord Rama, Hanuman and "Vaanara Saena" - The Monkey Force who embarked on searching Sita, ended in the Vaigai river banks, hence all took a bath and slept here a night and left.
-Hence the Indo-Brahmi word Vaanaram means Monkey; Veera means Powerful.
-As centuries rolled, it became Vaana Vīra Madurai, Then Vaana Madurai, finally became Manamadurai.
-An sculpture stone was found at a site near Thulukkanendhal village of Manamadurai Panchayat Union.
-It was observed by the research personnels of The Pandiya Naadu Culture society and they carbon dated and announced that it belongs to 1700 A.D.
-The sculpture in Tamil read as /ʋaːn̪a ʋiːɾa maðɯɾaɪ̯ aɻaɡaɾ t̪iɾuʋiɖaɪ̯jaːʈʈam/ which Literally discusses about the Land donation of someone to Azhagar Temple in Manamadurai.
+The Name Manamadurai is said to be derived from Vanara Veera Madurai.
+As mentioned in the epic Ramayana, Lord Rama, Hanuman and "Vaanara Sena" - the Monkey Force which embarked on a search for Sita, ended in the banks of the river Vaigai, hence all of them took a bath, slept a night here, and left.
+Hence the name was applied to this place, with the Sanskrit word Vaanaram, meaning "monkey" and veera, meaning "powerful".
+As centuries rolled, it became Vaana Vīra Madurai, then Vaana Madurai, and finally became Manamadurai.
+An inscription with a low relief was found at a site near the Thulukkanendhal village of Manamadurai Panchayat Union.
+It was inspected by the research personnels of The Pandiya Naadu Culture society and they carbon dated it to 1700 A.D.
+The sculpture in Tamil read as /ʋaːn̪a ʋiːɾa maðɯɾaɪ̯ aɻaɡaɾ t̪iɾuʋiɖaɪ̯jaːʈʈam/ which literally discusses about the land donation of someone to the Azhagar Temple in Manamadurai.
 Thiruvidaiyattam refers to a stone which sculpted on resemblance of Land donation.
-And the wheel like structure below the text is actually present in the Coin of Madurai Nayaks who ruled Madurai from 1529 to 1815.
+And the wheel like structure below the text is actually present in the coin of the Madurai Nayaks who ruled Madurai from 1529 to 1815.

+Architecture

+The City was designed pre historically around the Anandavalli Amman Temple, The Quadrangular road around the temple is the Tēr Veedhis (Car streets), and every concentric quadrangle road is filled with houses, community wise hierarchially arranged.
+Facing the River Vaigai.
+Similarly on the other bank, which was fully farm & fields, later urbanized on construction of Veera Azhagar Temple by Madurai Nayaks.
+Same type of Dravidian Quadrangled roads concentrically surrounding the temple, people residing together in communities, while the pottery artisans alone live too close to the banks for easy collection of mud.